-We own and operate 34 residential homes located in the following communities: Apple Valley, Big Lake, Brooklyn Center, Brooklyn Park, Buffalo, Burnsville, Cambridge, Crystal, Eagan, Inver Grove Heights, Maple Grove, Maplewood, Lakeville, Little Canada, Long Lake, Mendota Heights, Plymouth, Robbinsdale, South St. Paul, and West St. Paul..
+We own and operate 35 residential homes located in the following communities: Apple Valley, Big Lake, Brooklyn Center, Brooklyn Park, Buffalo, Burnsville, Cambridge, Crystal, Eagan, Edina, Golden Valley, Inver Grove Heights, Lakeville, Little Canada, Long Lake, Maple Grove, Maplewood, Mendota Heights, Plymouth, Robbinsdale, South St. Paul, and West St. Paul.
+List of Locations

 While we do not maintain a waiting list for future openings in our residential homes, we welcome opportunities to discuss your needs.
 We will remain in contact with you regarding openings in homes.
 You may also be interested in services we provide through our Customized Services organization.
 You can contact 651-688-8808 for more information.